top of page

 When I look at my hair, I see roughness, difficulty, hours of pulling and straightening just to get it to stay still.

-I remember some memories of when I was little, a time before 10 years old that I wore my natural hair stylized in unique braiding versions of cornrows with colored beads at the end.
+I recall some memories of when I was little, a time before 10-years-old that I wore my natural hair stylized in unique braiding versions of cornrows with coloured beads at the end.
 Or my hair was relaxed with the aid of products and turned into a small ponytail for parties, birthdays, BBQs.

 That’s when hair was done simply for a simple age.
 Extensions (“mesh” in the French language) wasn’t used on my head till later.
 I don’t think I could’ve handled the number of hours spent on my ass waiting for the completion of my braids.
 I still can’t.
 It hurts.